-(b)(i) Include the following information, as applicable, and any other information that may be pertinent, in the supporting documentation:

-(A) The acquisition history of the supplies or services, including sources, prices, quantities, and dates of award.

-(B) The circumstances that make it necessary to exclude the particular source from the contract action, including

-(1) The reasons for the lack of or potential loss of alternative sources; e.g., the technical complexity and criticality of the supplies or services; and

-(2) The current annual requirement and projected needs for the supplies or services.

-(C) Whether the existing source must be totally excluded from the contract action or whether a partial exclusion is sufficient.

-(D) The potential effect of exclusion on the excluded source in terms of loss of capability to furnish the supplies or services in the future.

-(E) When FAR 6.202(a)(1) is the authority, the basis for-

-(1) The determination of future competition; and

-(2) The determination of reduced overall costs.
-Include, as a minimum, a discussion of start-up costs, facility costs, duplicative administration costs, economic order quantities, and life cycle cost considerations.

-(F) When FAR 6.202(a)(2) is the authority-

-(1) The current annual and mobilization requirements for the supplies or services, citing the source of, or the basis for, the data;

-(2) A comparison of current production capacity with that necessary to meet mobilization requirements;

-(3) An analysis of the risks of relying on the present source; and

-(4) A projection of the time required for a new source to acquire the necessary facilities and achieve the production capacity necessary to meet mobilization requirements.

-(ii) The following is a sample format for Determination and Findings citing the authority of FAR 6.202(a):
+- (b)(i) Include the following information, as applicable, and any other information that may be pertinent, in the supporting documentation: - (A) The acquisition history of the supplies or services, including sources, prices, quantities, and dates of award. - (B) The circumstances that make it necessary to exclude the particular source from the contract action, including - (1) The reasons for the lack of or potential loss of alternative sources; e.g., the technical complexity and criticality of the supplies or services; and - (2) The current annual requirement and projected needs for the supplies or services. - (C) Whether the existing source must be totally excluded from the contract action or whether a partial exclusion is sufficient. - (D) The potential effect of exclusion on the excluded source in terms of loss of capability to furnish the supplies or services in the future. - (E) When FAR 6.202(a)(1) is the authority, the basis for- - (1) The determination of future competition; and - (2) The determination of reduced overall costs.
+Include, as a minimum, a discussion of start-up costs, facility costs, duplicative administration costs, economic order quantities, and life cycle cost considerations. - (F) When FAR 6.202(a)(2) is the authority- - (1) The current annual and mobilization requirements for the supplies or services, citing the source of, or the basis for, the data: - (2) A comparison of current production capacity with that necessary to meet mobilization requirements; - (3) An analysis of the risks of relying on the present source; and - (4) A projection of the time required for a new source to acquire the necessary facilities and achieve the production capacity necessary to meet mobilization requirements. - (ii) The following is a sample format for Determination and Findings citing the authority of FAR 6.202(a):

 Determination and Findings

 Authority to Exclude a Source

-In accordance with 10 U.S.C.
-2304(b)(1), it is my determination that the following contract action may be awarded using full and open competition after exclusion of :
+In accordance with 10 U.S.C. full and open competition after · · · · · · · ination that the following g contract action may be awarded usir

 (Describe requirement.)

+Findings

 The exclusion of

+Alternate 1: will increase or maintain competition for this requirement and is expected to result in a reduction of \$ in overall costs for the present and future acquisition of these supplies or services.
+(Describe how estimate was derived.)